 Multiple locations opened up in the area, and soon customers from all over the world were flocking to see what the fuss was all about.

-Finally, they eventually opened a Brisbane location, so all of the clamouring locals can experience dumpling delight themselves.
+Finally, they opened a Brisbane location, so all of the clamouring locals can now experience this dumpling heaven themselves.

 New Shanghai is proud of its Chinese heritage and seeks to bring the best flavours from the country right to your plate.
 This includes traditional dishes infused with a modern twist and a massive array of dumplings.